-The main camera angles for photography of food are 90 degrees (overhead), 45 degrees, and straight-on.
+The main camera angles for food photography are 90 degrees (overhead), 45 degrees, and straight-on.

-The type of dish often dictates the angle you choose.
-So choose the perspective that bolsters the appeal of your main subject.
+The type of dish as well as the props often dictate the angle you choose.
+So choose the perspective that supports the appeal of your main subject.

 Tall foods like burgers look best using a straight-on angle.
-It not only emphasises the food’s height but it also shows their layers.
+It not only emphasises the food’s height but it also shows its layers.

 Now, how about orientation in food photography?

-Pro food photographers use both portrait and landscape orientations all the time.
-But in most cases, they prefer portraits when working on magazines, ads, and cookbooks.
+Professional food photographers use both portrait and landscape orientations all the time.
+In most cases, they prefer portraits when working on magazines, ads, and cookbooks.
 Why?
 Because their pages tend to be vertical.